CitedLoci/IndexLocorum101/README.md

 ## Data preparation

-This template project comes with an example document, the introduction of Andrea Capra's book [*Plato's Four Muses: The Phaedrus and the Poetics of Philosophy*](http://nrs.harvard.edu/urn-3:hul.ebook:CHS_CapraA.Platos_Four_Muses.2014).
+This template project comes with two examples documents (one long and one short):
+1.the introduction of Andrea Capra's book [*Plato's Four Muses: The Phaedrus and the Poetics of Philosophy*](http://nrs.harvard.edu/urn-3:hul.ebook:CHS_CapraA.Platos_Four_Muses.2014);
+2.(Bryn Mawr Classical Review 2013-01-10)[http://bmcr.brynmawr.edu/2013/2013-01-10.html]

 The documents to be processed need to be placed in the sub-folder `orig` within your working directory.